manydeps/cxxbuild/README.md

 - See [Mantle project](https://github.com/jpxor/Mantle) (experimental but with similar ideas)

 None of them support dependencies, such as `cxxdeps.txt`, or even build systems such as cmake and bazel.

+Hopefully, when this project is fully finished, C++ will be a better place for all of us :)

 ## License